Category:401 Bituminous Base and Pavement

 Mixture Approval (Sec 401.4.3)

 No mix shall be produced or placed by the contractor or accepted for use by an inspector without an approved JMF.
 Construction and Materials will give written approval.
+District Materials may approve mix transfers if the mix quantity per project is 250 tons or less provided the mix type and contract binder grade match what’s listed on the plan sheets or change order.
 In some extreme cases, approval may be verbal with written approval to follow.
 The cold feed and hot feed settings may be adjusted by the contractor in the field, provided that the mixture is checked for compliance with;

 - 1) Sec 401.2.2 concerning the contribution from recycled materials,